-I use data on total deaths per million from Our World in Data, as of December 31st, 2020 (except for Hong Kong where the last date is December 15th, 2020).
-Data on real national income per capita, expressed in 2017 international (PPP) dollars are taken from the IMF World Economic Outlook of October 2020, from the World Bank's Global Economic Outlook of January 2021, and from the World Development Indicators database.
+I use data on total deaths per million from Our World in Data, as of December 31st, 2020.
+Data on real national income per capita, expressed in 2017 international (PPP) dollars are taken from the IMF World Economic Outlook of October 2020, from the World Bank's Global Economic Outlook of January 2021 and from its World Development Indicators database.
+The IMF data, which is my main source, covers 193 countries; income data are missing for Syria and Somalia.

-Figure 1 shows the scatterplot across countries of the logarithm of deaths per million against the logarithm of income per head in 2019.
+Figure 1 shows the scatterplot across countries of the logarithm of deaths per million against the logarithm of income per head in 2019; there are 169 countries with non-missing values of both variables.
 The areas of the circles are proportional to population.

-The circles are shown in black for the OECD countries and in red for the countries not in the

-OECD.
-The population-weighted regression line is shown as a dashed line; its slope is 0.83 (t=4.9).
+The circles are shown in black for the OECD countries and in red for the countries not in the OECD.
+The population-weighted regression line is shown as the dashed line; its slope is 0.83 (t=4.9).
 The unweighted regression line is somewhat steeper, 0.99 (8.6).